 - Prior to your regularly scheduled Health District Inspection, submit documentation of Operation, Monitoring and Maintenance to HCPH which includes all of the following:

 - Copies of all service and maintenance reports for the entire STS, dating back one year, performed by a Registered and Qualified Contractor with HCPH.

 - Submit a signed copy of a valid and active service contract for the entire STS with a Registered and Qualified Contractor with HCPH.

 - Submit a standardized checklist completed within the prior 30 days by Registered and Qualified Contractor with HCPH for the entire STS.
-The checklist must contain items inspected, problems found, corrections made or recommended by the contract
+The checklist must contain items inspected, problems found, corrections made or recommended by the contractor.

 Once this information is submitted and reviewed, Hamilton County Public Health can issue an Operation Permit or conduct a compliance inspection of the STS in accordance with the adopted Board of Health policies and standards.
 There would be no inspection fee if a compliance inspection was performed unless problems were found with the system and a follow-up visit was needed.
 Once issued, unless suspended or revoked, mechanical system operation permits are valid for 1 year and non-mechanical are valid for 58 months.